DAVID J. WILLIS ATTORNEY

 Such transfers are called "preferences" in bankruptcy court.

-If you did not move property into an LLC prior to a lawsuit or judgment, can it be done now?
-The answer is a qualified yes – if it is done for consideration and in the ordinary course of business.
-Since most investment properties carry indebtedness, an example of a transfer for consideration would be the payment of $5,000 (a random number, but one with substance) plus an agreement on the part of the LLC to assume and pay the existing indebtedness on the property.
-Such a transfer made by an investor into his LLC would be perfectly defensible as a transfer for consideration made in the ordinary course of business.
+If one did not move property into an LLC prior to a lawsuit or judgment, can it be done after?
+The answer is a qualified "yes," if it is done for consideration and in the ordinary course of business.
+Since most investment properties carry indebtedness, an example of adequate consideration might be payment of $5,000 (a random number, but one with substance) plus an agreement on the part of the LLC to assume and pay the existing indebtedness on the property.
+Such a transfer made by an investor into his or her LLC should be defensible as a transfer for consideration made in the ordinary course of business.

-Transferring investment property to a Texas or Nevada Series LLC should be part of an overall asset protection plan – a plan that should be made prior to a catastrophic event such as a lawsuit or judgment.
+Transferring investment property to an investor’s LLC should be part of an overall asset protection plan, a plan that should be made prior to a catastrophic event such as a lawsuit or judgment.
 In preparing such a plan, one needs at least two professional resources: a good CPA to consider the tax ramifications of any action, and a skilled asset protection lawyer who has experience (including courtroom experience) keeping the wolves away.

 Information in this article is proved for general educational purposes only and is not offered as legal advice upon which anyone may rely.
-The law changes.
+The law changes and any statutes or cases referred to should be checked for updates.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.
 This firm does not represent you unless and until it is expressly retained in writing to do so.

 Copyright © 2014 by David J. Willis.
 All rights reserved worldwide.
 David J. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
 More information is available at his website, www.LoneStarLandLaw.com.